 Establishing a practice group is a great way for an accounting firm to concentrate skills toward a niche, present a cohesive go to market strategy, and boost marketability.
 Practice groups leverage specialized knowledge and experience, allow for collaboration and cross-selling, and amplify recruiting efforts.
 The case for practice groups is strong, but that doesn’t mean it comes easily.
-For some accounting firms, starting a practice group is a natural progression, but for most firms, building a specialized practice group requires a deliberate, disciplined approach.
-For this month’s Spotlight feature, we interviewed Ted Kirshenbaum, CPA and Non-Profit Practice Group Leader for Buchbinder Tunick and Co. to learn about his journey toward specialization, what he’s learned along the way and the advice he has for emerging practice group leaders.
+For some accounting firms, starting a practice group is a natural progression.
+For most firms, building a specialized practice group requires a deliberate, disciplined approach.
+In this month’s Spotlight feature, we highlight Ted Kirshenbaum, CPA and Non-Profit Practice Group Leader for Buchbinder Tunick and Co. and his journey toward specialization.
+We will uncover what he learned and the advice he has for emerging practice group leaders.

 Before joining the nonprofit practice group, Ted considered himself a business development novice.
 To keep his head above water in his new role, Ted decided to focus on what he did know.
-Making and maintaining relationships with his clients was a skill that he carefully developed and was known for.
-Through some of his previous marketing efforts with the firm, he found that tradeshows and conferences gave him access to a target market so that’s where he chose to start.
-Combined with his client service experience, these abilities quickly became the elements of success that affirmed Ted’s appointment as practice group leader.
+Through some of his previous marketing efforts with the firm, he found that tradeshows and conferences gave him access to a target market.
+This networking knowledge, combined with his carefully curated client service skills, quickly became the recipe for success that affirmed Ted’s appointment as practice group leader.

 To get his newly formed practice group on the right path, Ted’s set out to form a capable team.
 He knew it would be important to collaborate with partners and non-partner members from multiple offices that had exposure to NFP clients.
 Once the right people were in place, the professionally diverse group got to work.
 “At first, I was only focused on the long game – getting more clients.
 But as the group matured, I realized we needed to establish Buchbinder as a household name among nonprofits in our market areas.”

-As Ted and his team continued to build brand momentum through webinars, fundraisers, workshops, conferences and seminars, they noticed a subtle shift toward measurable goals.
-Lead and opportunity building is the next logical step for a brand that is becoming synonymous with its target market, but it does take time.
+As Ted and his team continued to build brand momentum through webinars, fundraisers, workshops, conferences, and seminars, they noticed a subtle shift toward measurable goals.
+Opportunity building is the next logical step for a brand that is becoming synonymous with its target market, but it does take time.
 “After one event in the early days of our practice group, we got involved as co-sponsors of a nonprofit executive roundtable that meets once a month.
 Two years later, the group is still going strong.
-We’ve increased our meeting frequency, grown our attendee list and regularly feature guest speakers.”
-Through the team’s efforts, the nonprofit practice group has built great relationships that are now translating into big opportunities for the firm.
+We’ve increased our meeting frequency, grown our attendee list, and regularly feature guest speakers.”
+Through the team’s efforts, the nonprofit practice group has built great relationships that are now translating into big opportunities.
 This process is the perfect example of patient rainmaking.
-“If someone could have told me 2 and a half years ago the things we have been able to accomplish in this short time, I would have been thrilled,” says Ted.
+“If someone could have told me 2.5 years ago the things we have been able to accomplish in this short time, I would have been thrilled,” says Ted.

 Here are some of Ted’s tips for a successful practice group launch.